henriqueinonhe/promises-training/src/exercises/concrete/serialCollectErrors/README.md

 **Level: Beginner**

-This exercise is very similar to the `concrete/serial` one, however, in this case we'll consider the possibility that calls to `postData` might fail, and when they do, we'll collect their and return them.
+This exercise is very similar to the `concrete/serial` one, however, in this case we'll consider the possibility that calls to `postData` might fail, and when they do, we'll collect their errors and return them.

 ## Requirements